Connecting Australians in America

 One major hurdle we have overcome is assisting Australians to explain the E-3 visa to a prospective employer.
 The video below was recorded by Zjantelle Cammisa Markel, a U.S. Immigration attorney who is also an Australian.

 You do not need to be a member of our organization to register.
-However, non-members do not have access to the full resources of our non-profit, including our Employment Community inside our Private Yammer Network.
+However, non-members do not have access to the full resources of our non-profit, including our Employment Community inside our Private Yammer Network and our Concierge Services.

-Your resume and LinkedIn profile will be discussed on the call.
+Your resume and LinkedIn profile will be discussed.
 Understanding the interdependencies between these two assets is critical to finding work.
-Further, you will receive guidance on leveraging the Community’s assets such as the E3 Employment Group on LinkedIn.

 Feedback from Employers and Recruiters is that you must be U.S. Employer ready before you begin your job search.